department-of-veterans-affairs/notification-api/README.md

 Follow these steps to run the app locally for development.
 The resulting container will have your local notification-api directory mounted, and Flask will run in development mode.
 Changes you make to the code should trigger Flask to restart on the container.

 Start by building the Docker local image: `docker-compose -f ci/docker-compose-local.yml build app`.
+Repeating this step is only necessary when Dockerfile.local changes.

 To run the app, and its ecosystem, locally, run `docker-compose -f ci/docker-compose-local.yml up`.
 To see useful flags that you might want to use with the `up` subcommand, run `docker-compose up --help`.